blynkkk/docs/blynk.cloud/device-mqtt-api/authentication.md

 The client should handle the Connect Return code appropriately; if you receive a `0x04 Connection Refused` response, it indicates a problem with your credentials.

-> [!IMPORTANT]
-> Blynk.Cloud currently disallows simultaneous connection of multiple MQTT clients using the same auth token.

 ## Subscribing to topics

 Upon establishing a clean connection, the client should subscribe to downlink messages;
 otherwise, it will not receive any incoming messages.

-The Device API client is restricted to subscribing only to sub-topics within `downlink/`.
 It is standard practice to subscribe to all messages under this topic using a wildcard, such as `downlink/#`.